 Sledding & Tubing:

-Sledding is a joy you never outgrow, and the Lake George Village Recreation Center is the perfect location for a thrilling sledding adventure.
+Sledding is a joy you never outgrow, and the Lake George Village Recreation Center is the perfect location for a thrilling tubing adventure.
 Bring a few friends, the kids, your sweetheart... and make a day of it!
-If you have your own snow tubes, the Rec Center is also a great spot for tubing!

 When frozen over, Lake George offers an incredible arena for snowmobiling.
 You may want to read these tips on ice safety before venturing out to enjoy the thrill!
 There are also over 180 miles of snowmobile trails winding through Warren County from Glens Falls all the way into the Adirondacks.